 Check in to flight

 24 hours ahead of time to get a good boarding zone!

 Leave the Day Before

 I cannot stress enough how important I think it is to leave the day before your cruise leaves.
 Unless you are within close driving distance, I would plan a night at a hotel near the port and then head to the cruise the next morning.
 You never know what can happen with travel plans.
 This past trip our flights were delayed, changed, and then delayed again, but luckily we were in Miami the day before so it didn’t matter too much.
 If you miss the boat, you’re out of luck.
 Ease the stress by making arrangements to arrive early.

 Did you find this helpful?
-Also check out the Disney Cruise Packing List and What to do the week before you go to Disney!
+Also check out the Disney Cruise Packing List and What to do the month before you go on a Disney Cruise!